Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Everyone dropped their rocks.
 Some kids ran away, others started crying immediately.
 The boy who got sucked into the frenzy remained motionless.
 He saw Kim cowering into her grandmother’s chest.
 He saw the grandmother’s eyes filled with tears of pain and sadness.

 Kim’s grandmother took her inside, leaving the boy all alone once again.
 He stood there for a long time—wanting to apologize, wanting to cry, wanting to scream.
 There was nothing he could do.
 Nothing could ever change what had just been done.
 He put his head down and walked away.
-This moment haunted him for the rest of his life.
+That moment haunted him for the rest of his life.

 Why was the boy so quick to join the group?
 There is a reason most people act a certain way in drama, literature, and real life events.
 Throughout this article we are going to look at these people as if they were characters in a story.
 In analyzing their character, we may analyze their behavior in relationship to their background, environment, culture, and community.